Finding Your Go-To AI Tool

 Comparing Popular Generative AI Tools

-Generative AI tools can be valuable allies in course design, instructional planning, and day-to-day academic work.
-Each platform offers unique strengths and limitations, and the “best” tool often depends on your goals.
-Below is an overview of ChatGPT, Copilot, Claude, and Perplexity, along with a chart comparing their features.
+Generative AI tools can be valuable allies in course design, instructional planning, research support, and day-to-day academic work.
+Each platform offers unique strengths and limitations, and the “best” tool often depends on your specific goals.
+Below is an overview of ChatGPT, Copilot, Claude, Perplexity, and Google Gemini, along with a chart comparing their features and capabilities.

 ChatGPT (OpenAI)

 ChatGPT is one of the most widely used AI tools, known for its adaptability.
-It’s strong at generating ideas, lesson plans, or drafts, and it can simulate conversations or role-play scenarios for teaching.
-The free version is web-based, while ChatGPT Plus offers faster performance and access to more advanced models.
+It’s strong at generating ideas, lesson plans, drafts, conversational explanations, and quick content creation.
+The free version is web-based, while premium tiers offer faster performance and advanced models.

 Copilot (Microsoft)